duhoduc/ardrone_controller/README.md

  * Put the battery into the AR.Drone (make sure it is on a level surface while booting).
 The Ar.Drone will create its own ad-hoc network.
  * Copy over the wpa_supplicant binaries by running the install script 'script/install'
  * Connect to the drone's network
- * Connect the drone to the ACT Cage network 'script/connect 'ACT Cage' -p "crazydrone" -a dhcp'.
+ * Connect the drone to the ACT Cage network '''script/connect 'ACT Cage' -p "crazydrone" -a dhcp'''.
  * Log back onto ACT Cage
 2. Launch the ardrone driver 'roslaunch ardrone_autonomy ardrone.launch'
 3. Launch the vicon driver 'roslaunch vicon_bridge vicon.launch'